Tips and Tricks for Easy Kitchen Worktop Cleaning

 Your kitchen is the heart of your house.
 It requires daily maintenance and gentle care.
 And your kitchen worktop, being the main area of use, needs a bit more when it comes to cleaning.
 You can preserve the initial state of your workspace by giving it a daily wipe with a damp cloth.
 Still, there are a lot of different worktops and each requires some special treatment.

 Here we have compiled useful tips to clean any kitchen worktop without much effort and to keep it looking like new for years and years to come.

 Before we begin, we have some cleaning basics that work for most surfaces.
 You need – dish soap, a soft cloth and around a minute from your day.
 Wipe up after each use of the worktop to prevent spills from settling in.
 Take care of a spill the second it touches the surface.
 Let nothing stay for too long.

 Disinfection is also important.
 You use your countertop to prepare meals, and as a rest for your arms while you wait for the coffee to get ready.
 However, the surface can turn into a germ-spreading environment if it’s not taken care of.
-That is why disinfect your worktop by cleaning it with a special antibacterial detergent.
+That is why cleaning your kitchen worktop regularly by using a special antibacterial detergent.
 Wipe the area with a clean cloth and you are ready to go.

 And now, as we mentioned earlier we will get to know the worktops and all their maintenance requirements.
 The most popular are granite, wood, marble, quartz, laminate, stainless steel and soapstone.

 For daily cleaning your granite worktop, dip a clean microfiber cloth into a mix of warm water and dish soap.
 Then gently wipe the entire surface from end to end.
 Beware all common household products you use for home cleanings such as lemon, vinegar, and anything else that is acidic.
 They slowly but surely dissolve the coating and eventually reach the sealed layer.